evmarts/blog/_posts/2017-8-8-meme-maker.md

 ---
 layout: post
 title: automated twitter memes
+topics: [Python, PIL, social media]
+description: In this project we automate the process of creating a Twitter-screenshot meme.
+The goal of this project is to create an interface that we can use to automate the process of making memes given a collection of (string, image) tuples.
 ---

 The goal of this project is to automate the process of creating the basic Twitter-screenshot style meme.